How to Clean Coins

 First of all, when washing grimy coins, do not use jewelry cleaner or metal polish.
 Save those cleaning substances for grandma’s antique silver teapot.

-These materials are too harsh for your old dollar coins, buffalo nickels, or your other collectible metal currency.
+These materials are too harsh for your old dollar coins, buffalo nickels, copper wheat pennies, or your other collectible metal currency.
 Only use them if you don’t really care about the monetary value of your metal currency, and you’re simply interested in making those pennies, dimes, and quarters shine brightly.

 Now that we’ve told you how not to wash your coins, here are some ways you can get them clean and shiny again.